Kicking and Screaming Podcast

 Jenna and her husband, Bodhi, record a podcast where they discuss marriage, life and annoyance.
 Not in that order.

-Their latest episode has just been released September 15th and this time, for the FIRST time, there is video to go with the audio!
+Their latest episode was released September 15th and this time, for the first time, there is VIDEO to go with the audio!

 This new episode is available right now for download on iTunes, as well as all the earlier editions.